fournip1/JPAFBOARD/README.md

  *  edit a song and modify the title, artist and list of keywords associated to it;
  * edit a keyword;
  * remove a song or a keyword.
-Last but not least, in order to avoid the ***too many buttons
+Last but not least, in order to avoid the ***too many buttons effect***, you can merge two keywords.
 ## Download and install
 All the files for a ready to use experience are in [this directory](/target).
 ### For debian-based distributions